navydoc77/earthquakes/README.md

 ### Load data by doing:

+Run etl.py at terminal line
+-This extracts the data from api and csv files.
+-A mysqyl database is created
+-Data is loaded into mysqual

 Note that for iOS, in the `config.py` file you will have to use `engine = create_engine('mysql+pymysql://root:root@localhost')`

 ### Run application by performing the following:

+Run app.py at terminal line
+-routes